xriss/require.sh/readme.md

 ./require.sh [--flags] name [name...]

-	VERSION 0.115
+	VERSION 0.116

 	Attempt to sudo install packages to provide all the given commands using whatever packagemanager we can find.
 Do nothing if the commands already exist in the path.
-We assume the package name and command name are the same but also have a list of exceptions and alternative names we can try.
-We may need to try a few candidates so just because you see an error does not mean that we did not suceed.
+We assume the package name and command name are the same or will attempt to look up a package if given a full path to a file it would install ( name begins with a / ) possibly we may even have to try a few candidates so just because you see an error from the package manager does not mean that we did not suceed.
+If all commands/files are available then we will print nothing and do nothing.

 	Possible --flags are :